AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 **2.2 Retrieving access token from refresh token**

-To retrieve your access token, send another request with your&nbsp;refresh_token, client_id, and client_secret as a post body to the below URL:
+To retrieve your access token, send another request with your refresh_token, client_id, and client_secret as a post body to the below URL:

 **https://captivateprime.adobe.com/oauth/token/refresh**